clintmod/macprefs/README.md

 ## Problems

 - If you find a problem or a have a question feel free to file a bug here and/or send a pull request and I'll be happy to look at it and/or merge it.

+## Contributing

+### Getting started

+- Fork and clone then cd to this git repo
+- Run `pip install -r requirements.txt`

+### Running the tests

+- Run `make test lint` (make sure you've done the [Getting Started](#getting-started))

+### Getting your changes merged

+- Make your changes and push them to github
+- Make sure your changes have tests and pass linting
+- Open a pull request